knowledgemateit/jenkins-Notes/Master-Slave-Integration/README.md

 ## 🏗️ Architecture at a Glance
 Jenkins Master: Handles Orchestration, UI, and Security.

-Jenkins Slave (172.31.47.211): Handles Maven builds and Java compilation.
+Jenkins Slave (172.31.47.211): Dedicated execution environment for Maven builds and Java compilation.

 Protocol: Secured via SSH (RSA 4096-bit) key-based authentication.

 ## 📂 Setup Phases
 ### Phase 1: Key Generation (Master Node)
-Log into your Master instance as the jenkins user to create the "ID card" for the agent.
+Log into your Master instance as the jenkins user to create the "Identity" for the agent connection.

 Generate the PEM Key: